Alma, South Africa

 Alma is a small town situated south of Vaalwater in the Limpopo province of South Africa.
-The area is surrounded by green-gray bushveld vegetation and a few private game reserves are located in the malaria free area.
+The area is surrounded by green-gray bushveld vegetation and several private game reserves are located in the malaria free area.

-The Mokolo River originates near Alma at the confluence of the Sand River with the Grootspruit River in a flattish, open area with numerous koppies, before it flows through a steep gorge emerging above the town of Vaalwater.
+The Mokolo River originates near Alma at the confluence of the Sand River with the Grootspruit River in a flat, open area with numerous koppies, before it flows through a steep gorge and emerges above the town of Vaalwater.
 The town is served by Laerskool Alma, a primary and early secondary school situated 24 km from Vaalwater.